phularisheetal/shopping-CartRM/README.md

 Screenshots of the application is in Screens folder insider project folder

-technologies used are React, Redux,React router-2, Redux-thunk,Jest and enzyme for unit testing,HTML,CSS, Webpack
+technologies used are React, Redux,React Router4, Redux-thunk,Jest for unit testing,HTML,CSS, Webpack